-After rebooting, enable the disabled devices one at a time to find out which is the service that cause Windows 10 not responding.
+After rebooting, enable the disabled devices one at a time to find out which is the service that causes Windows 10 to not respond.

-Windows update keeps releasing patches which can fix buggy issues and improve Windows performance.
+Windows update keeps releasing patches that can fix buggy issues and improve Windows performance.
 So you can update Windows 10 to fix your problem.